Oak Technology

 Oak Technology (OAKT) was an American supplier of semiconductor chips for sound cards, graphics cards and optical storage devices such as CD-ROM, CD-RW and DVD.
 It achieved success with optical storage chips and its stock price increased substantially around the time of the tech bubble in 2000.
 After falling on hard times, in 2003 it was acquired by Zoran Corporation.

 Oak Technology helped develop the ATAPI standard and provided the oakcdrom.sys CD-ROM driver that was ubiquitous on DOS-based systems in the mid-1990s.

 History

 Oak Technology, Inc. was founded by semiconductor pioneer David Tsang in 1987 and was headquartered in Sunnyvale, California, United States with operations across the US and Asia Pacific.
 During the late 1980s through the early 1990s, Oak was a supplier of PC graphics (SVGA) chipsets, CD-ROM controller chips and PCBs.
 Oak Technology also supplied motherboard chipsets – a PS/2-compatible chipset and the Oaknote chipset for notebooks.
 Oak enjoyed modest success in the value segment (low-end) of the market.

-In 1994, Sun Microsystems decided to change the name of their new language from Oak to Java because Oak was already trademarked by Oak Technology.
+In 1994, Sun Microsystems decided to change the name of its new language from Oak to Java because Oak was already trademarked by Oak Technology.